skumpe/ultimate_plex/README.md

 - [ ] Install and configure Apache
 - [ ] Install and configure Lets Encrypt
 - [ ] Install and configure Organizr
+- [ ] Figure out and implement auto-update mechanism
+- [ ] Install and configure Plexdrive
+- [ ] Install and configure rClone
+- [ ] Install and configure unionfs